jexia/docs/docs/ums/README.md

 </CodeSwitcher>

 ## Fetch a User
-To fetch a user you can look at the following methods:
+Fetching a user can be done by providing an alias or without, so the SDK will fetch a user based on the DEFAULT alias.

+*DEFAULT alias can be set in the `ums.signIn()` configuration*

 <CodeSwitcher :languages="{js:'JavaScript',py:'Python',bash:'cURL'}">
 <template v-slot:js>